 - The purpose of the advisor is to support an individual during the complaint resolution process.
-An advisor is permitted to accompany the individual to in-person interviews or other meetings during the complaint resolution process.
-In selecting an advisor, each party should consider the potential advisor's availability to attend in-person interviews and meetings.
-As a general matter, the College will not unnecessarily delay its proceedings to accommodate the schedules of advisors. - Advisors may confer with their advisee, but they may not actively participate in the complaint resolution process.
+An advisor is permitted to accompany the individual to interviews or other meetings or proceedings during the complaint resolution process.
+In selecting an advisor, each party should consider the potential advisor's availability to attend interviews and meetings which may occur in person.
+As a general matter, the College will not delay its proceedings to accommodate the schedules of advisors. - Advisors may confer with their advisee, but, with the exception of live hearings for cases involving allegations of Title IX Sexual Harassment (discussed below), advisors may not actively participate in the complaint resolution process.
 The advisor may accompany the complainant or respondent to all meetings relating to the complaint resolution process.
-The advisor may not appear in lieu of the complainant or respondent or speak on their behalf in either inperson or written communications to the College.
-The advisor may not communicate directly with the investigator, adjudicators, appeal officers, Title IX Coordinator or any other school official involved in the complaint resolution process and may not interrupt or otherwise delay the complaint resolution process. - Advisors may have access to information concerning a case only when accompanying the party (for in-person access to information) or only when the party has given permission for the advisor to be copied on emails or other correspondence (for access to written communications).
-An advisor's access to such information is subject to the same limitations as those placed upon the parties and conditioned upon the advisor's agreement to maintain the confidentiality of any student education records or other confidential information. - If a party selects an attorney as an advisor, the advisor's participation in the complaint process is in the role of an advisor and not as an attorney representing a party.
-The advisor will have access to highly confidential information and is prohibited from sharing information obtained as an advisor during the complaint process with anyone, including other individuals who may be part of an attorney-client relationship with the party. - The College will notify a party to a complaint resolution process if another party involved in the complaint resolution process has obtained an advisor.
-The notice shall indicate if the other party's advisor is an attorney. - Advisors will be required to sign an Advisor Agreement acknowledging receipt and understanding of these requirements.
-Failure to comply with these requirements, including violations of confidentiality, or other forms of interference with the complaint resolution process by the advisor may result in disqualification of an advisor.
-The College reserves the right to dismiss an advisor.
+The advisor may not appear in lieu of the complainant or respondent or speak on their behalf in either in-person or written communications to the College.
+The advisor may not communicate directly with the investigator, Title IX Hearing Panel/adjudicators, appeal panel, Title IX Coordinator or any other school official involved in the complaint resolution process. - In complaint resolution processes involving allegations of Title IX Sexual Harassment: - At the live hearing, advisors will be permitted to ask the other party and any witnesses all relevant questions and follow-up questions.Additional information about an advisor's role at the live hearing is included in the section XI(F)(3)(a) Live Hearing below. - Advisors will receive a copy of all directly-related evidence and the investigation report, as set forth in the section XI(F)(2) Access to Information below. - In complaint resolution processes involving allegations of Sexual Assault, Dating Violence, Domestic Violence, or Stalking occurring outside of the College's education program or activity or against a person outside of the United States: - Advisors may have access to information as is described further below in the section XI(F)(2) Access to Information. - If a party selects an attorney as an advisor, the advisor's participation in the complaint process is in the role of an advisor and not as an attorney representing a party.
+The advisor will have access to highly confidential information and is prohibited from sharing information obtained as an advisor during the complaint process with anyone, including other individuals who may be part of an attorney-client relationship with the party. - Parties must notify the Title IX Coordinator who they have selected as their advisor.
+The College will notify a party to a complaint resolution process if another party involved in the complaint resolution process has obtained an advisor.
+The notice shall indicate if the other party's advisor is an attorney.

+• Advisors will be required to sign an Advisor Agreement acknowledging receipt and understanding of these requirements.Failure to comply with these requirements, including violations of confidentiality, or other forms of interference with the complaint resolution process by the advisor may result in disqualification of an advisor.The College reserves the right to dismiss an advisor.

-Requests for Reasonable Accommodations
+F. Requests for Reasonable Accommodations